 - The project must be directed at researching or developing an innovative product, process or service with the goal of commercialisation.

 - The project must have a civilian purpose.

 - Your consortium must include at least two mutually independent companies, one from Brazil and the other from any Eureka participating country in this call

 - No single organisation or country can be responsible for more than 70% of the project budget.

 This call for projects has additional criteria for organisations to be eligible to receive funding:

-- The project should have an obvious benefit and added value resulting from the technological cooperation between the participants from the different countries (e.g. increased knowledge base, commercial leads, access to R&D infrastructure etc.).
+- The project should have an obvious advantage and added value resulting from the technological cooperation between the participants from the countries (e.g. increased knowledge base, commercial leads, access to R&D infrastructure etc.)

 - The maximum duration of a project may not exceed 36 months.